docsforadobe/premiere-scripting-guide/docs/sequence/sequence.rst

 **Description**

 The :ref:`projectItem` associated with this sequence.
+Note that not all sequences will have a `projectItem`, there may be sequences in a project that Premiere generates that are invisible to the user, these do not have `projectItem`s.

 **Type**